-Investment Disputes (collectively, the World Bank Group).
-IBRD, on behalf of the World Bank Group maintains time deposits, money market securities, and asset-backed securities.
-The Pool may also include securities pledged as collateral under repurchase agreements as well as derivatives with other counterparties, and receivables from resale agreements as well as derivatives for which it has accepted collateral.
-Additionally, the
+Bank Group).
+IBRD, on behalf of the World Bank Group, maintains all trust fund assets separate and apart from time deposits, money market securities, and asset-backed securities.
+Additionally, the Pool includes derivative contracts such as currency forward contracts, currency swaps, interest rate swaps, and contracts to purchase or sell mortgage-backed securities to-be-announced (TBAs).
+Payables and receivables associated with the investment activities are also included in the Pool.
+The Pool may also include securities pledged as collateral under repurchase agreements as well as derivatives with other counterparties.
+The Pool may also include securities receivable from resale agreements as well as derivatives for which it has accepted collateral.